dmpstats/Avian_Cluster_Detection/README.md

 ### Most common errors

-The app will halt processing and return an error under the following conditions:
+The app will halt processing an throw an error under the following conditions:

 - Selecting **Use Behavioural Attribute** when column `behav` is not present in the input dataset.
 Column `behav` is created in the App 'Behavioural Classification for Vultures', which must be deployed earlier in the workflow.